-Home Remedies for Decreasing Bunion Pain on Your Own
+Home Remedies for Treating Bunion Pain on Your Own

 If you cannot see a podiatrist right away, however, here are some bunion self treatments that you can do on your own to decrease bunion pain.

-Try our 12-step plan to eliminate bunion pain.
-Try the plan for 2 months, if you still have pain, then see a podiatrist.
+Try the plan for 1 month, if you still have pain, then see a podiatrist.

 |1.
 Use an arch support in your shoes.
 This will act to transfer force off of the area of the bunion.
 OTC arch supports will not work as well as a quality custom orthotic, but will help.
 The best that we have found for transferring pressure off of a bunion is the P3 Full Length Orthotic,|